TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/debian-ubuntu/analytics-pump.md

-Substitute your particular ubuntu release, e.g. bionic.
+Substitute your particular Ubuntu release, e.g. Bionic.

 {{< /note >}}

-**What we've done here is:**
+**What you've done here is:**

 - Added the Tyk Pump repository
 - Updated our package list

 #### Step 2: Install the Tyk Pump

-We're now ready to install the Tyk Pump.
+You're now ready to install the Tyk Pump.
 To install it, run:

 ```bash
 sudo apt-get install -y tyk-pump
 ```

-What we've done here is instructed apt-get to install Tyk Pump without prompting.
+What you've done here is instructed `apt-get` to install Tyk Pump without prompting.
 Wait for the downloads to complete.

-When Tyk Pump is finished installing, it will have installed some `init` scripts, but it will not be running yet.
-The next step will be to setup each application - thankfully this can be done with three very simple commands.
+When Tyk Pump has finished installing, it will have installed some `init` scripts, but it will not be running yet.
+The next step will be to setup each application using three very simple commands.

 #### Verify the origin key (optional)